SliverXReal/Redmond97-SE/README.md

 Theme generator script
 ----------------------------------------------------------
-(Requires imagemagick, bc, sed, grep, and tar to function)
+(Requires imagemagick, bc, sed, grep, tee and tar to function)

 To use the script: